 iPeople, inc.'s subsidiary Malayan Education System, Inc. (MESI) (Operating under the name of Mapua University) is constructing a new campus on a 0.5-hectare property in Makati.
-Completion of the construction is expected in time for the Academic Year 2020-2021.
+Completion of the construction is expected in time for 2021.
 The total project is estimated at around P2.5 billion and will be funded partially by debt.